 Elizabeth Twist writes speculative fiction, some of it dark, some of it dreamy.
 She loves the wobbly line that separates the known from the unknown.
 Her work has appeared in NonBinary Review, AE: The Canadian Science Fiction Review, and most recently in The Fiends in the Furrows II: More Tales of Folk Horror.
 She lives in Hamilton, Ontario.
 Find her on Twitter @elizabethtwist.

-Paul Currie is a Senior Professional Officer in Urban Systems at ICLEI Africa.
+Paul Currie is a Director of the Urban Systems Unit at ICLEI Africa.
 He is a researcher of African urban resource and service systems, with interest in connecting quantitative analysis with storytelling and visual elicitation.

 Claire Miye Stanford is a PhD candidate in English at the University of California, Los Angeles.
 She holds an MFA from the University of Minnesota, and her fiction has appeared in The Rumpus, Black Warrior Review, and Tin House Flash Fridays, among other publications